azat-co/practicalnode/chapter3/chapter3.md

 To avoid using `sudo`, follow the instructions in Chapter 1 on how to install Node.js correctly.

-**Tip**: It&#39;s possible to have a separate version of Mocha for each project by simply pointing to the local version of Mocha, which you install like any other NPM module into `node_modules`.
+**Tip**: It&#39;s possible to have a separate version of Mocha for each project by simply pointing to the local version of Mocha, which you install like any other npm module into `node_modules`.
 The command will be:

     $ ./node_modules/mocha/bin/mocha test_name